 As you go lower, there may be many things that may affect how well you will be able to descend.
 If your back is stiff, hips are tight or knees are sore this will affect you.

-As mentioned earlier this Squat Rest is able to reveal most of the areas of your body from head to toe that are becoming either too tight or too stiff.
+This Squat Rest is able to reveal most of the areas of YOUR body from head to toe that are becoming either too tight or too stiff.
 This simple movement is a very reliable way to test for lumbar issues and stiffness.